Got a question about The Gilchrist Postgraduate Club? We’ve put together a list of the most frequently asked.

 Who can book out the seminar room, and what for?

-ANY University of Glasgow postgraduate student can book the seminar room, as can any University of Glasgow staff member for a postgraduate related event.
+ANY University of Glasgow postgraduate student can book the seminar room for postgraduate events.
+In some cases University of Glasgow staff can book for a postgraduate related event however this will be up to the discretion of SRC staff.
 The room is normally free to hire for a postgraduate event.
 Previous uses include; workshops, seminars, reading groups, conferences and postgraduate board meetings- the room can be used for pretty much anything.
-The room holds 50–60 comfortably for a seminar/lecture, or can be arranged board room style seating 20.
+The room holds 50 comfortably for a seminar/lecture, or can be arranged board room style seating 20.
 Alternatively, the room can be used for wine receptions or evening events with a standing capacity of around 65.
-For further enquiries, or to book the room, please email firstname.lastname@example.org.
+For further enquiries, or to book the room, please email email@example.com.

 Can I book a booth?